VMI Records Management FAQ

 - How Long Should I Keep Email and Other Electronic Records?

 Retention requirements are based on the content of the record, not the format.
 Email is just as much a record as any traditional paper record and must be treated in the same way.
 It is the content of each message that is important.
 If a particular message would have been filed as a paper memo, it should still be filed (either in your email program or in your directory structure), and it should be retained the same length of time as its paper counterpart.
 It is inappropriate to destroy email simply because storage limits have been reached.
 Review the Records Retention and Disposition Schedules for the records series that applies to the content of the email and follow the retention instructions.
-See also this additional information from the Library of Virginia and these Email Retention Tips
+Email is most often classified as correspondence, which is covered in the Records Retention Schedule GS-101.
+See also these Email Retention Tips from the Library of Virginia.

 - Do I have to print an email to file it for the specified retention period?

-No, email can be retained in electronic format for the entire length of its retention, however, you must be able to access the email during that entire retention period.
+Email can be retained in electronic format for the entire length of its retention; however, you must be able to access the email during that entire retention period.

 - Do I have to keep the electronic version of a record and a paper version?